codeface-io/SwiftObserver/README.md

 2. [**Non-intrusive Design**](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#non-intrusive-design) ✊🏻<br>SwiftObserver doesn't limit or modulate your design.
 It just makes it easy to do the right thing.
 3. [**Simplicity**](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#simplicity-and-flexibility) 🕹<br>SwiftObserver employs few radically simple concepts and applies them consistently without exceptions.
 4. [**Flexibility**](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#simplicity-and-flexibility) 🤸🏻‍♀️<br>SwiftObserver's types are simple but universal and composable, making them applicable in many situations.
-5. [**Safety**](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#safety) ⛑<br>SwiftObserver makes memory management meaningful and easy.
-Oh yeah, real memory leaks are impossible.
+5. [**Safety**](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#safety) ⛑<br>SwiftObserver does the memory management for you.
+Oh yeah, memory leaks are impossible.

 SwiftObserver is very few lines of production code, but it's also beyond a 1000 hours of work, thinking it through, letting go of fancy features, documenting it, [unit-testing it](https://github.com/flowtoolz/SwiftObserver/blob/master/Tests/SwiftObserverTests/SwiftObserverTests.swift), and battle-testing it [in practice](http://flowlistapp.com).

 ## Why the Hell Another Reactive Swift Framework?

-[*Reactive Programming*](https://en.wikipedia.org/wiki/Reactive_programming) adresses the central challenge of implementing a clean architecture: [*Dependency Inversion*](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
+[*Reactive Programming*](https://en.wikipedia.org/wiki/Reactive_programming) adresses the central challenge of implementing effective architectures, which is controlling dependency direction, in particular making [specific concerns depend on abstract ones]((https://en.wikipedia.org/wiki/Dependency_inversion_principle)).
 SwiftObserver breaks *Reactive Programming* down to its essence, which is the [*Observer Pattern*](https://en.wikipedia.org/wiki/Observer_pattern).

-It diverges from convention as it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
-It's less fancy than SwiftRx and Combine and offers a powerful simplicity you will actually **love** to work with.
+SwiftObserver diverges from convention as it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
+It's not as fancy as Rx/Combine and not as restrictive as Redux.
+But it offers a powerful simplicity you might actually **love** to work with.

 ## Contents